 It also doesn’t have any foreign transaction fees.
 And when you make $30,000 in purchases within a calendar year you’ll get a Travel Together Ticket (your companion flies with you on a British Airways award flight from the US for just the cost of taxes and fees).

 The $95 annual fee is NOT waived for the first year.
 But it’s worth it for 100,000 British Airways Avios points!

 Is the British Airways Card Good Deal?

 As you can see, the Chase British Airways card incentivizes big spenders!
-You’ll earn 100,000 British Airways Avios points for spending a total of $20,000 on purchases in a calendar year, plus a Travel Together Ticket after you spend a total of $30,000 in a calendar year.
+But you can get a Travel Together Ticket after you spend a total of $30,000 in a calendar year.

 Here are ways you can get fantastic value from British Airways Avios points!